ut-amrl/coda-devkit/docs/DATA_REPORT.md

 The original annotation protocol for 3D bounding and 3D semantic segmentation annotations can be found on the [annotation protocol document](https://docs.google.com/document/d/1jDa0zftRUoW168iRHGlo4c7xjLbWuKpUWrTGgRbm7W0/edit?usp=sharing).
 We use this annotation protocol to guide our Deepen AI annotators.
 We provide a high level summary of this document's contents below.

-## 3d_bbox (3D Bounding Box Annotations)
+## 3D Bounding Box Annotations (3d_bbox)

 We annotate the 3D LiDAR point clouds with 9 degree of freedom bounding box annotations.
 Along with the x, y, z box center, length, width, height, roll, pitch, and yaw, we provide occlusion and object instance IDs.
 We use six occlusion types as defined below:

 ```
 None		(All object points are in view of image, easy to distinguish object in point cloud)
 Light		(>5% <25% of object are object points are obstructed, object is in image and easily distinguishable in point cloud)
 Medium          (>25% and <75% of object points are obstructed, object is in image and can still be distinguished in point cloud)
 Heavy		(>75% and < 100% of object points are obstructed, difficult to distinguish without image or past knowledge)
 Full		(All object points are obstructed, in view of image but cannot detect without past knowledge)
 Unknown         (Occlusion Status is Unknown, object is not in view of image)
 ```

 Objects will have the same instance ID within each contiguous sequence as long as they do not exit in the point cloud scan for more than 30 frames (3 seconds).
 For deformable objects like pedestrians, we identify when the bounding box for the object is largest and fix the bounding box size for the duration that it is tracked.
 We define 56 object classes and divide them into nine parent object classes.